erbsland-dev/erbsland-unittest/doc/chapters/structure-and-naming.rst

         ├── unittest
         │   ├── src
         │   │   ├── main.cpp
-        │   │   ├── <Suite1>Test.hpp
+        │   │   ├── <Suite1>Test.cpp
-        │   │   ├── <Suite2>Test.hpp
+        │   │   ├── <Suite2>Test.cpp
         │   │   └── (...)
         │   ├── data
         │   └── CMakeLists.txt
         └── CMakeLists.txt

-We recommend adding the *Erbsland UnitTest*, all required libraries and the tested application or library as submodule.
+We recommend adding the *Erbsland Unit Test*, all required libraries and the tested application or library as submodule.
 This simplifies versioning and updates and let you work more efficiently on the tests.

 So, even with rapid development on the tested application, you can update to newer tested revisions at your chosen time.
 Also, you have a way to go back to old revisions of the unittest and easy find out at which point a problem was introduced in the application (or test).